 Psychology and Counselling

 Psychology and Counselling services are available for adults and children.
-Our Mental Health team are practicing Christians and on your request, can incorporate supportive discussion around your personal faith walk, decision making, exploring and practicing spiritual disciplines.
+Both the Mental Health and Medical teams are practicing Christians and on your request, can incorporate supportive discussion around your personal faith walk, decision making, exploring and practicing spiritual disciplines.
+View our Mental Health Brochure.

-Issues covered in sessions include, depression, anxiety, anger management, grief, problem solving skills, time management, parenting skills, relationship issues, communication skills, career and work-related issues.
+Issues covered in sessions include, depression, anxiety, stress, anger management, grief, time management, problem solving, parenting skills, marriage problems, communication skills, career and work-related issues.

 Besides English she is fluent in Arabic.